'Tiranga' hoisted at ASI monuments to flutter permanently, except at sites with unlit flagpoles | Entertainment

 Besides, six ASI sites in Bihar were illuminated as part of the Azadi ka Amrit Mahotsav -- Sher Shah Suri's Tomb in Sassaram, ruins of Nalanda, Maniyar Math, Rajgir, Maner Sharif tomb near Patna, Kolhua and Kesaria sites, Bhattacharya added.

-In the run up to the 75th anniversary of the Independence Day, thematic exhibitions were held at Kumrahar site and at Sher Shah Suri Tomb site.
+In the run-up to the 75th anniversary of Independence Day, thematic exhibitions were held at the Kumrahar site and the Sher Shah Suri Tomb site.
 The exhibition was on the historical water bodies of India and covered about 40 water bodies, like ponds, and 'baolis'.

-Patna Circle is one of the oldest circles of the ASI, and the ruins of Nalanda is a UNESCO World Heritage Site.
+Patna Circle is one of the oldest circles of the ASI, and the ruins of Nalanda are a UNESCO World Heritage Site.

 ASI sites are governed under the Ancient Monuments and Archaeological Sites and Remains (AMSAR) Act 1958, amended in 2010.

-ASI officials said installation of flagpoles at these sites have been done ''in consonance with the AMSAR Act'' and with ''due approval of the competent authority''.
-PTI KND SRY
+ASI officials said the installation of flagpoles at these sites has been done ''in consonance with the AMSAR Act'' and with ''due approval of the competent authority''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)